BTS-OSAV/FGDC-Geospatial-Transportation-Subcommittee/Meetings/April 18, 2018/readme.md

 5. Procedures to remove a layer form the NSDI
 https://drive.google.com/file/d/1Q0nFoSN8Eb1uROPWdDjloRIL6jigv1Xa/view?usp=sharing
-● The initial notification process for proposed changes will be accomplished via an email from the NGDA Theme Lead to the FGDC Office of the Secretariat (OS) which currently maintains the official NGDA Dataset Inventory.
+&nbsp; &nbsp; ● The initial notification process for proposed changes will be accomplished via an email from the NGDA Theme Lead to the FGDC Office of the Secretariat (OS) which currently maintains the official NGDA Dataset Inventory.
-● Updates on proposed changes will be shared and considered by the FGDC Coordination Group and Theme Leads on a monthly basis.
+&nbsp; &nbsp; ● Updates on proposed changes will be shared and considered by the FGDC Coordination Group and Theme Leads on a monthly basis.
-● The FGDC Steering Committee will review recommendations for action as part of the NGDA Portfolio management process.
+&nbsp; &nbsp; ● The FGDC Steering Committee will review recommendations for action as part of the NGDA Portfolio management process.
-● FGDC Steering Committee review and endorsement are required for dataset addition, dataset removal, and moving a dataset from one NGDA theme to another, but are not required for dataset changes.
+&nbsp; &nbsp; ● FGDC Steering Committee review and endorsement are required for dataset addition, dataset removal, and moving a dataset from one NGDA theme to another, but are not required for dataset changes.
-● Once the FGDC Steering Committee endorses a change it will be incorporated into the official NGDA Dataset Inventory and the online lists will be updated accordingly.
+&nbsp; &nbsp; ● Once the FGDC Steering Committee endorses a change it will be incorporated into the official NGDA Dataset Inventory and the online lists will be updated accordingly.
-● To Remove NGDA Dataset the NGDA Theme Lead shall send the information listed below to the FGDC OS (fdgc@fgdc.gov).
+&nbsp; &nbsp; ● To Remove NGDA Dataset the NGDA Theme Lead shall send the information listed below to the FGDC OS (fdgc@fgdc.gov).
-○ NGDA Theme: <theme name>
+&nbsp; &nbsp; &nbsp; &nbsp; ○ NGDA Theme: <theme name>
-○ NGDA Theme Lead: <name, agency, contact information>
+&nbsp; &nbsp; &nbsp; &nbsp; ○ NGDA Theme Lead: <name, agency, contact information>
-○ NGDA Dataset: <dataset name>
+&nbsp; &nbsp; &nbsp; &nbsp; ○ NGDA Dataset: <dataset name>
-○ NGDA Dataset Manager: <name, agency, contact information>
+&nbsp; &nbsp; &nbsp; &nbsp; ○ NGDA Dataset Manager: <name, agency, contact information>
-○ Justification: <rationale for removal>
+&nbsp; &nbsp; &nbsp; &nbsp; ○ Justification: <rationale for removal>
-○ Archive <plan>
+&nbsp; &nbsp; &nbsp; &nbsp; ○ Archive <plan>
 5.1.
 Discussion of removing Transportation Analysis Zones (TAZ) from the National Spatial Data Infrastructure (NSDI)
 5.2.
 Subcommittee recommendation regarding the removal of TAZs from the NSDI